There are different types of tether devices.

 • Physical Discomfort: The device itself can be bulky and uncomfortable to wear.
 It may irritate or chafe the ankle, and sleeping with or performing certain activities can be awkward.

-• Stigma and Embarrassment: A social stigma can be associated with wearing an ankle monitor.
-Individuals may feel embarrassed or ashamed and go to lengths to hide the device under clothing.
-This can affect their social interactions and mental well-being.
+• Stigma and Embarrassment: Wearing an ankle monitor can be associated with a social stigma.
+Individuals may feel embarrassed or ashamed and go to great lengths to hide the device under clothing, which can affect their social interactions and mental well-being.

 • Routine Check-ins and Compliance: Living with a tether often requires regular check-ins with a probation officer or monitoring service.
 Failure to comply with the rules (like charging the device, maintaining designated boundaries, or abiding by a curfew) can result in legal consequences, including possible jail time.

-• Financial Cost: In some Michigan courts, individuals must pay for the cost of electronic monitoring, which can add a financial burden, especially if the restricted movement impacts their ability to work.
+• Financial Cost: In some Michigan courts, individuals must pay for electronic monitoring, which can add a financial burden, especially if the restricted movement impacts their ability to work.

-• Adapting to a New Routine: Individuals must adjust their daily routines to accommodate the restrictions and requirements of the tether.
-This includes planning activities around permitted times and locations, and ensuring the device is charged as needed.
+• Adapting to a New Routine: Individuals must adjust their daily routines to accommodate the tether’s restrictions and requirements.
+New routines include planning activities around permitted times and locations and ensuring the device is charged as needed.

 • Psychological Impact: The experience can be stressful and anxiety-inducing, knowing that one’s movements are constantly being tracked and that a mistake could result in severe consequences.